2 min read

 Minimum Viable Test Strategy

-Written test strategies are a long time and in the end nobody reads them.
+Written test strategies are endless and in the end nobody reads them.
 Many people are probably familiar with this.
-Even if they are read, discrepancies quickly arise: we’ve always done it differently, but we understand this and that term to mean something else, and so on.
+Even if they are read, discrepancies quickly arise: we've always done it differently, but we understand this and that term to mean something else, and so on.
 The whole scenario suggests that the test strategy should be approached differently.
 Together with a team, Kathrin has developed a workshop in which representatives from all teams meet and begin to develop a test strategy - in a lightweight form.

 "This workshop format made it very visible that you had the new world and the old world on top of it" - Kathrin Potzahr